 A great thing about the site is there are also opportunities there that you ma not have already thought of, like serving a carpentry apprenticeship building yachts!

 In order to qualify and gain your NVQ carpentry and joinery qualifications you are required to complete tasks both in college and at the workplace.

 Once the basics are covered you will move on to more advanced tasks including kitchens, staircases and learning roofing skills.

 Other tools can be collected as you go.
 The company I worked for would let me buy tools on their account and take £10/£20 a week out of my wages.
-I tried to always be paying something off so I built up a toolkit quickly, not because I liked being in debt but there are so many (power) tools to get you need to start straight away.
+I tried to always be paying something off so I built up a toolkit really quickly, not because I liked being in debt but there are so many (power) tools to get you really need to start as soon as possible.